When researching broadband you'll often see the term 'latency' mentioned. But what is latency, and how does latency

 Latency manifests as a small delay in whatever you’re doing.
-It could be a pause while a webpage loads, a small delay in moving your mouse to your online character moving in a game, or a stutter or delay in movie or music playback.
+It could be a pause while a webpage loads, a small delay in moving your mouse to your online character moving in a game, or a stutter or delay in movie or music streaming.

 When networks are congested or suffering downtime, traffic slows and latency increases.